Observation of Chiral-Mode Domains in a Frustrated XY Model on Optical Triangular Lattices

 Quantum simulation of classical XY spin model has been demonstrated by using ultracold bosonic atoms in an optical triangular lattice~\cite{Struck:2011}.
 To realize each ground state in the model, the tunneling amplitudes were manipulated by the lattice shaking technique~\cite{RevModPhys.89.011004}.
 While the interference patterns of the ground states have been observed, relaxation and excitation from the initial ferromagnetic state have rarely been studied.

 In this study, we focused on this aspect.
 The tunneling amplitudes $J,J'$ in the optical triangular lattice are independently controlled by modulating two phases $\phi_1,\phi_2$ of the three lattice beams (Fig.~\ref{image1}(a)).
-By varying the time to ramp up the phase modulation amplitudes, we investigated and compared the relaxation times from the initial ferromagnetic phase (Ferro) to two frustrated states (Spiral~1, Spiral~2).
+By varying the time to ramp up the phase modulation amplitudes, we investigated and compared the relaxation times from the initial ferromagnetic phase (F) to two frustrated phases (Sp1, Sp2).
 We combined the lattice shaking technique with a quantum gas microscope, which has a single-site resolution and single-atom sensitivity (Fig.~\ref{image1}(b)).
 This experimental system is capable of investigating phase separation and density waves arising from exotic phases such as lattice supersolidity~\cite{Wang:2009,Jian:2009,Heidarian:2010}.

 First, we describe our experimental setup.
-A sample was prepared by loading an evaporatively cooled Bose gas of $^{87}$Rb atoms into a lattice system consisting of an optical triangular lattice and crossed far-off resonance traps (FORT).
+A sample was prepared by loading a Bose-Einstein condenstate~(BEC) of $^{87}$Rb atoms into a lattice system consisting of an optical triangular lattice and crossed far-off resonance traps (FORT).
 The optical triangular lattice potential is given by: